3 Wyoming Industries to Consider Training For

 The Rocky Mountain region is full of spectacular beauty and places you never want to leave.
 But it's also home to flourishing towns and cities that are alive with opportunity.
 And Wyoming, in particular, has a lot going for it.

-Although this state has the smallest population in America, its residents have been part of some great accomplishments.
+This state has the smallest population in America.1 Yet, its residents have been part of some great accomplishments.
 For instance:

 - Wyoming doesn't have a state income tax.